xfrancv/sele/README.md

 There is a demo which shows how to train selective classifier.
 The predictor is the multi-class SVM classifier.
 Then, there are 4 different methods how to construct the selection function.
-The theory behind is described [here](http://cmp.felk.cvut.cz/~xfrancv/pages/sele.html).
+The theory behind is outlined [here](http://cmp.felk.cvut.cz/~xfrancv/pages/sele.html).
 In Matlab run

 `example_svm`

-This will train all the models, it will compare their performance in terms of Risk-Coverage curve and it will visualize the classifier and the uncertainty function.
-The figures are stored to folder results/.
+which will train all the selective classifier, it will compare their performance in terms of Risk-Coverage curve and it will visualize them in 2D.
+The resulting figures are stored to the folder results/.

 # ICML paper Experiments